Zero-Copy Agent Protocol

 One endpoint to rule all MCP servers

 MCP made tool integration easy — but JSON everywhere doesn't scale.
-ZAP uses zero-copy serialization: low allocation, low memory, built for agent swarms.
+ZAP is the zero-copy transport underneath: low allocation, low memory, built for agent swarms.
+MCP, A2A, and ACP all run natively on ZAP.

 40–50×